Frequently Asked Questions

 Read our blog post about The Best 5 Day Kayak Route in Desolation Sound here.

-Where should I Camp in Desolation Sound?
+Where are the Best Campsites in Desolation Sound?

 Desolation Sound is vast, and has many great campsites that are perfect for short overnights or extended base camps while kayaking in the area.